inigobaste/CV_Code/README.md

 | new_coords | `std::vector<std::pair<int, int>>` | temporary storage of updated coordinates            |
 | parallel   | `bool`                             | whether to apply parallelisation in the methods     |

+## Testing

+As a test framework, we are using [doctest](https://github.com/onqtam/doctest), chosen because it's lightweight and doesn't have a huge impact on compile or run times.
+The doctest header is included in `./doctest.h` and tests should be added in `./tests.cpp`.

+To run this program without tests, add the `--no-run` flag when running the executable.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)